ray-project/ray/doc/source/projects.rst

     # Creates a project in the current directory.
 It will create a
     # project.yaml defining the code and environment and a cluster.yaml
     # describing the cluster configuration.
+Both will be created in the
+    # .rayproject subdirectory of the current directory.
     $ ray project create <project-name>

     # Create a new session from the given project with an optional name.